What Movies Have Angelina Jolie Directed?

 A: Although Jolie’s directing career has been sporadic, she has expressed her passion for filmmaking and her desire to continue directing in the future.

 In conclusion, Angelina Jolie has proven herself to be a talented director with a diverse range of films under her belt.
-From intense war dramas to historical biopics and even fantasy adventures, Jolie’s directorial efforts have showcased her versatility and storytelling prowess.
-As she continues to explore her passion for filmmaking, audiences eagerly await her next directorial venture.
+From war dramas to historical narratives and fantasy adventures, her directorial work showcases her ability to tackle different genres and tell compelling stories.
+As she continues to explore her passion for filmmaking, audiences eagerly await her next directorial endeavor.